readium/css/docs/CSS19-api.md

 --RS__selectionBackgroundColor
 ```

-The `background-color` for selected text in the reading mode.
+The `background-color` for selected text in the theme.

 * * *